Common Question About Mental Health and Wellness Services

 Students who feel they are in crisis and require emergent services, should call 911, 988, or go to their local hospital.
 Mental Health and Wellness Services does not provide 24/7 services to students

-Do you offer Counseling Center services to online students?
+Do you offer Mental Health and Wellness Services to online students?